o-choksi/OracleSQL/README.md

 # OracleSQL-Professional
-Professional experience with Oracle SQL and its extensions
+Personal and Professional experience with Oracle SQL and its extensions